 Yes.
 To become a certified Operator you are required to provide proof of completion of high school, an adult graduation diploma, or a post-secondary diploma with your application.

 No additional formal education in water and/or wastewater is required to become a certified Operator.

 Where can I go to school or get training?

-For a full list of recognized providers, visit the EOCP Training Registry.
-Many recognized training providers are available, including:
+For a full list of recognized providers, visit the EOCP Customer Relationship Management System (CRM)

 Do I have to take an exam?

 Yes.
-Once you have met the experience or training requirements, you will need to submit an Application for Certification Form to the EOCP.
+Once you have met the experience or training requirements, you will need to submit an online application through the EOCP Customer Relationship Management System (CRM).
 The application process can take up to three weeks from the date the application is received by the EOCP.